astroumd/lmtoy/docs/wishlist.md

   differences.
 Need a more detailed analysis like in SLR Appendix C?

-1. by default, now only cells will be given a value if there was at v  least one pixel in it.
+1. by default, now only cells will be given a value if there was at least one pixel in it.
 This only works well for convex areas.
 For small cell size there can be empty cells surrounded by filled cells.
 In these circumstances it would be useful to turn this option to the old default, based on weight from the convolution.